Dongfeng Automobile Company: DFAC electric trucks (Captain)

-Yufeng series
+Yufeng series and Ruilida V series

 The electric commercial vans of Dongfeng Automobile Company are mainly developed for the logistics industry and are mainly rebadged variants of gasoline-powered vans sold under the Yufeng series.
 The Dongfeng Yufeng was originally a full size van, which later spawned an electric variant called the Yufeng EM19 which became the start of the Yufeng series.